Thursday 22 May 2025, Leonardo da Vinci – A Curious Man

 Operatic Arias focusing on Puccini

-John Grave teaches music at Chichester University.
+Jon Grave teaches music at Chichester University.
 He is a vocal tutor and has has been lecturing in Voice, Italian and Opera since 2009.
 He himself is an operatic tenor, pianist, Director and Conductor and following 2 hugely successful concerts last summer in Ravenna with 6 of his graduate students we now have the pleasure of hearing some of the pieces they performed.
 They will also be joined by some of his current students.

 The programme will include the following pieces: